MichaelDipperstein/sockets/README.md

 Multiple `echoclient`s may connect to a single `echoserver` instance.

 ## History
-12/27/17  - Initial release<br/>
+12/27/17
+* Initial release

+12/30/17
-12/30/17  - Added UDP client and server examples<br/>
+* Added UDP client and server examples

+08/08/20
-08/08/20  - Added polling and signal handling to allow UDP examples
-            to exit cleanly when waiting to receive data
+* Added polling and signal handling to allow UDP examples to exit cleanly when waiting to receive data

+08/18/20
+* Rewrote TCP code so that the `echoserver` will echo a message will be echoed to every connected `echoclient`.
+* TCP `echoserver` no actively tracks all connected `echoclient` sockets.
+* Replaced `select()` loop with `poll()` loop in TCP code.

 ## TODO
 - Send and receive messages of any size